DraftKings promo code: Get $200 bonus bets plus $200 off NFL Sunday Ticket for Cowboys vs. Packers NFL betting

 Packers vs. Cowboys NFL betting preview

 Can the Cowboys spoil Micah Parsons' return to Dallas and get back to .500?
-That's the team's goal on Sunday Night Football this week when the Cowboys host the Packers, who are fresh off a stunning late loss to the Browns to fall to 2-1 after picking up a pair of big wins over the Lions and Commanders to kick off 2025.
+That's the team's goal on Sunday Night Football this week when the Cowboys host the Packers, who are fresh off a stunning late loss to the Browns to fall to 2-1 after picking up a pair of wins over the Lions and Commanders.
+According to the latest NFL odds, Parsons is +182 to record 2+ sacks (risk $100 to win $182).

 The Cowboys' offense will be tested in this one, as the Packers have arguably the best defense in the NFL, headlined, of course, by Parsons, and Dallas will be without star receiver CeeDee Lamb, putting extra pressure on other receivers to step up for Dak Prescott in the passing game.
-The Packers are 6.5-point favorites, and the SportsLine Projection Model, which simulates every NFL game 10,000 times, is leaning Over 46.5 for this matchup as that side of the total hits in 57% of simulations.
+The Packers are 6.5-point favorites, and the SportsLine Projection Model, which simulates every NFL game 10,000 times, is leaning Over 46.5 for this matchup as that side of the total hits in 58% of simulations.
+It's calling for 52 total points.
 Bet on the NFL and take advantage of $200 in bonus bets instantly and over $200 off on NFL Sunday ticket as a new user.

 Responsible Gaming at DraftKings